LactoSporin

 What is the recommended dosage of LactoSporin?

-Does LactoSporin interact with medications?
+Does LactoSporin interact with any medications?